 Quick Fact: Cross-platform development using React Native or Flutter reduces costs by 30-50% compared to building separate native apps.
 React Native's official benchmarks show performance differences of 5-15% compared to native applications for most business use cases.

 Many costs surprise teams that budget only for development work.
 Understanding these expenses prevents financial problems during and after project execution.
-These "hidden" costs aren't hidden because developers want to surprise you—they're hidden because they're not part of development work itself, they're legitimate business expenses that every successful app must address.
+These "mobile app development hidden costs" aren't hidden because developers want to surprise you—they're hidden because they're not part of development work itself, they're legitimate business expenses that every successful app must address.

 Testing runs continuously throughout development, not just at the end.
 Quality assurance includes functional testing, validating that features work correctly across all user scenarios, performance testing, ensuring apps respond quickly under load with high user volumes, security testing, protecting user data from unauthorized access, compatibility testing ensuring reliability across the hundreds of different devices your users employ, and user acceptance testing with actual users validating that what you built solves their problems.
 These testing activities cost $15,000-$50,000, depending on app complexity, and prevent far more costly post-launch issues caused by unhappy users leaving negative reviews.